RutledgePaulV/ring-firewall-middleware/readme.md

 http header (in the case of a reverse proxy) or directly from the network packet ip (no reverse proxy) then ip firewalling is a fine security mechanism for TCP protocol.

-Note that the advice here applies only to HTTP over TCP.
+Note that the advice here applies only to TCP.
 UDP is a very different story because a single malicious packet can cause application level code to execute (there is no round trip unless implemented as part of the application level communications).
-Even though an attacker is still unable to access the response they can do things like DDOS another service by directing all responses from the server to that other service.
+Attackers unable to access the response can still do things like DDOS another server by directing responses from the target server to the victim server.

 Good security professionals will always recommend "defense in depth" which would suggest sensitive things should require multiple mechanisms for access, like personal authentication and not only network access.
 In this way, if your network